 - Execution.
 How we do things is important and often has a direct relationship with our students' experiences.

 - Sustainability and stewardship.
 Resources, alignment, and assessment.
 Are our plans and innovations working well?
 Are they generating the results we intend?
 Are results consistent with our mission?

 - Adapted from John Bryson, Strategic Planning for Public and Nonprofit Organizations: A Guide to Strengthening and Sustaining Organizational Achievement.

-Key success factors are those critical elements that are essential to make sure any organization is strong and thriving.
+Key success factors are critical elements that are essential to making sure any organization is strong and thriving.

 - Stable enrollment